To tender or not to tender for local authorities

 You can read the concessions contract regulations here.

-Increasing opportunity of SMEs
+Increasing opportunity for SMEs

 The government has put in place targets to increase opportunity for SMEs, this will look to tackle some of the barriers currently in place which include overly complex qualifying and pre-qualification requirements, lack of visibility of opportunity and direct access to pitch and promote innovation.